- An Illinois medical card can save you more than 40% on every marijuana purchase.

 How much does an Illinois Medical Marijuana certificate and card cost?

 - 1 year: $50

-2 Years = $100
+- 2 years: $100

+The consultation fee includes a two-year certification, and you’ll only be charged if approved.
 Plus, now you can sign up with a friend and each save 10% on your consultation with Leafwell.

 What medical conditions qualify for a Medical Marijuana Card in Illinois?